 Economic and Social Research Council (ESRC) Postgraduate Student Funding

 Welcome to the University of Glasgow guide to ESRC Postgraduate studentship funding.
-The webpages below contain information for prospective and current students and staff and details about the upcoming scholarship application rounds:
+The webpages below contain information for prospective and current students and staff with details about the previous scholarship application rounds:

 The Economic and Social Research Council (ESRC) funds research and training in social and economic issues including issues of importance to business, the public sector and government.
 The ESRC is an independent organisation, established by Royal Charter, but it receives most of its funding from the Government.
 More information on the ESRC can be obtained from the ESRC website.